jngong/portfolio/README.md

 ## Project Overview

 Personal portfolio website built with React.js.
+This website will be built in two phases.
+MVP for phase one will consist of a single scroll page with sections for About Me, Skills, Projects and Contact with a link to a PDF version of my resume.

+Phase 2 will consist of additional pages / routes for displaying more information about projects and for displaying my resume experience digitally.

 ## Wireframes